Graduate School of Science

 - PhD candidates who are employees of Leiden University can register via the button "Register (staff)".
 Ask you supervisor which SAP number to use.

 - PhD candidates who have their own scholarships and are guest employees, register using the button "Register (guest/LUMC)".
 Please select "PhD without a funded place".
-Then select "Third party payment" and ask your Institute Manager which address to use.
+Then select "Third party payment" and ask your supervisor or Institute Manager which address to use.